MarvNC/JP-Resources/readme.md

 ### Backfilling Old Cards

 If you already have a large backlog of old cards without frequency values, you might need to fill in these values first or they won't be sorted.
 There are two methods listed below to do exactly that.
+The command line method runs much faster than the Anki method, but requires some command line knowledge to pull off.
 Of course, you could just opt to finish reviewing these cards first instead of backfilling the old cards.

+> **Warning**: Before trying either method below, **make sure to backup your collection beforehand.**

 <details>
 <summary><b>Command Line (Python script)</b></summary>